 Listening to your body, step by step

 Anyone living with chronic pain knows that progress is rarely linear.
-There are better days and harder times.
-That's precisely why it's important to be gentle with yourself and choose support that adapts to how you feel.
+There are better days and more difficult moments.
+Precisely why it's important to be kind to yourself and choose support that moves with how you feel.

-Because relaxation doesn't work because it's perfect, but because it's allowed to be there .
+Because relaxation works not because it's perfect, but because it is allowed to be there.

 Leave a comment